antonvsdata/frontend_anytime/README.md

 npm install sass
 ```

 You are then set to modify the project however you see fit!
+To automatically compile the Sass scripts to CSS, run ```npm run sass```.

 #### Looking at the code